Chart Color Schemes

 Recent residential development output has been above average within Heathcote when compared nationally

 However, building activity has slowed in recent years.
-All new construction has consisted of detached houses, preserving the area's low density nature and attracting space-seeking buyers with an average of around 188 people per dwelling approval.
-According to AreaSearch's latest quarterly estimate, Heathcote is projected to add 721 residents by 2041.
+All new construction in Heathcote has been detached houses, preserving its low density nature and attracting space-seeking buyers.
+There are approximately 188 people per dwelling approval in Heathcote, indicating characteristics of a growth area.
+According to the latest AreaSearch quarterly estimate, Heathcote is projected to add 731 residents by 2041.
 Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development